dudick123/ckad-study/cheats/cheat-sheet.md

 kubectl annotate pod labeled-pod on-call='8885551212' kubectl describe pod labeled-pod | grep -C 3 annotations kubectl delete -f 06-simple-pod-label.yaml

+kubectl get pod webapp-color -o yaml > web-app-green.yaml

+# Create a pod called httpd using the image httpd:alpine in the default namespace.
+Next, create a service of type ClusterIP by the same name (httpd).
+The target port for the service should be 80
+kubectl run httpd --image=httpd:alpine --port=80 --expose
 ```
 ### Deployments
 ```